AlexCrane/uk-grid-carbon-intensity/README.md

 func (ah *APIHandler) GetStatisticsInBlocks(from time.Time, to time.Time, blockSize time.Duration) ([]*Statistics, error)
 ```
 GetStatisticsInBlocks returns an array of Statistics object giving carbon
-intensity statistics for the period between from and to Each Statistic object in
+intensity statistics for the period between from and to

-the array covers a period of time given by blockSize The maximum date range is
+Each Statistic object in the array covers a period of time given by blockSize.
-limited to 30 days The block size given by blockSize is rounded down to the
+The maximum date range is limited to 30 days.
+The block size given by blockSize
-nearest hour and must be between 1 and 24 inclusive
+is rounded down to the nearest hour and must be between 1 and 24 inclusive.

 #### func (*APIHandler) GetTodaysIntensity